aimllifetime/behavior_cloning/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, reverse lane driving and focused turns driving data.

 For details about how I created the training data, see the next section.